 See how small it is?
 It’s functional enough, but it can become cluttered quickly so I have to be mindful of space.

 For air-drying delicate items I have a folding rack installed on the wall that has changed everything.
 I initially bought it for air drying my cloth diaper covers, but it has also been handy for air-drying delicates.
 If you have a small laundry room, one of these racks is a great alternative to a larger fold-out drying rack or draping laundry all over the house.

 A shelf above the washer and dryer is a must.
 This shelf houses detergents, lesser-used laundry products, and a space to keep the laundry basket while the laundry washes and dries.

 For lint and used dryer sheets, find a small lightweight garbage can with an open handle on the back (or drill a hole) and hang it on a hook to keep it accessible but out of the way.

-We buy many things in bulk at Sam’s Club to save money, including laundry detergent.
-But when you have a tiny laundry room, keeping those bulk sized containers in there can make it feel cluttered and claustrophobic.
+We buy many things in bulk to save money, including laundry detergent.
+But when you have a tiny laundry room, keeping those bulk-sized containers in there can make it feel cluttered and claustrophobic.
 To fix that and make my laundry room look cleaner and nicer, I transfer my laundry products into baskets and labeled jars and bottles.

 My smaller laundry products that I don’t use as often and always seem to create even more clutter go in baskets.
 In these baskets are my wool dryer balls, dryer sheets, dish liquid (for removing greasy stains), stain remover spray, and some other products that I use occasionally.

-Transferring my bulk Member’s Mark® laundry detergent into these cute bottles is very easy.
+Transferring my bulk-sized laundry detergent into these cute bottles is very easy.
 I put a funnel in the bottle, pour in some detergent, and I keep the measuring cup from the detergent on the shelf with my other laundry supplies.
 This way I can store the large container of detergent on a shelf in the garage and keep the laundry room clutter to a minimum.